postsharp/Metalama/conceptual/using-live-templates.md

 > This scenario is in early preview.
 > It requires __Visual Studio 2019__ and does not seem to work in other IDEs.

-To apply an aspect to your source code at design time:
+## Step 1.
+Add a project or package reference.

-1. Add the aspect library to your project using a `<ProjectReference>` or a `<PackageReference>`.
+Add the aspect library to your project using a `<ProjectReference>` or a `<PackageReference>`.
 This step is required to have the aspect registered under the refactoring menu.
 You can remove the reference after the operation if needed.

    > [!NOTE]
    > If you only use live templates from this project, consider using the `PrivateAssets="all"` option, so the reference does not flow to the consumers of your project.

-2. Position the caret on the name of the declaration to which you want to apply the aspect.
+## Step 2.
+Apply the live template

-3. Click on the lightbulb or refactoring icon, and choose Apply live template_.
+1. Position the caret on the name of the declaration to which you want to apply the aspect.
-    > TODO: Redo screenshots.
+2. Click on the lightbulb or refactoring icon, and choose Apply live template_.
     ![Screenshot](LiveTemplate1.png)

-4. Select the aspect that you want to apply
+3. Select the aspect that you want to apply
     ![Screenshot](LiveTemplate2.png)